-The output compare units can be used to generate interrupts at some given time.
-Using the output compare to generate waveforms in Normal mode is not recommended, since this will occupy too much of the CPU time.
+The Output Compare units can be used to generate interrupts at some given time.
+Using the Output Compare to generate waveforms in Normal mode is not recommended, since this will occupy too much of the CPU time.

-16.9.2 Clear Timer on Compare Match (CTC) Mode
+Clear Timer on Compare Match (CTC) Mode

 In Clear Timer on Compare or CTC mode (WGM13:0 = 4 or 12), the OCR1A or ICR1 Register are used to manipulate the counter resolution.
 In CTC mode the counter is cleared to zero when the counter value (TCNT1) matches either the OCR1A (WGM13:0 = 4) or the ICR1 (WGM13:0 = 12).
 The OCR1A or ICR1 define the top value for the counter, hence also its resolution.
-This mode allows greater control of the compare match output frequency.
+This mode allows greater control of the Compare Match output frequency.
 It also simplifies the operation of counting external events.

-The timing diagram for the CTC mode is shown in Figure 16-6.
-The counter value (TCNT1) increases until a compare match occurs with either OCR1A or ICR1, and then counter (TCNT1) is cleared.
+The timing diagram for the CTC mode is shown in Figure 37 on page 88.
+The counter value (TCNT1) increases until a Compare Match occurs with either OCR1A or ICR1, and then counter (TCNT1) is cleared.

-Figure 16-6.
+Figure 37.
 CTC Mode, Timing Diagram

 An interrupt can be generated at each time the counter value reaches the TOP value by either using the OCF1A or ICF1 Flag according to the register used to define the TOP value.
 If the interrupt is enabled, the interrupt handler routine can be used for updating the TOP value.
 However, changing the TOP to a value close to BOTTOM when the counter is running with none or a low prescaler value must be done with care since the CTC mode does not have the double buffering feature.
-If the new value written to OCR1A or ICR1 is lower than the current value of TCNT1, the counter will miss the compare match.
-The counter will then have to count to its maximum value (0xFFFF) and wrap around starting at 0x0000 before the compare match can occur.
+If the new value written to OCR1A or ICR1 is lower than the current value of TCNT1, the counter will miss the Compare Match.
+The counter will then have to count to its maximum value (0xFFFF) and wrap around starting at 0x0000 before the Compare Match can occur.
 In many cases this feature is not desirable.
 An alternative will then be to use the fast PWM mode using OCR1A for defining TOP (WGM13:0 = 15) since the OCR1A then will be double buffered.

-For generating a waveform output in CTC mode, the OC1A output can be set to toggle its logical level on each compare match by setting the compare output mode bits to toggle mode (COM1A1:0 = 1).
-The OC1A value will not be visible on the port pin unless the data direction for the pin is set to output (DDR_OC1A = 1).
-The waveform generated will have a maximum frequency of $f{OC1A} = f{clk_I/O}/2$ when OCR1A is set to zero (0x0000).
+For generating a waveform output in CTC mode, the OC1A output can be set to toggle its logical level on each Compare Match by setting the Compare Output mode bits to toggle mode (COM1A1:0 = 1).
+The OC1A value will not be visible on the port pin unless the data direction for the pin is set to output (DDR\OC1A = 1).
+The waveform generated will have a maximum frequency of $f{\rm OC1A} = f{\rm clk\I/O}/2$ when OCR1A is set to zero (0x0000).
 The waveform frequency is defined by the following equation:

-$$f{OCnA} = \frac{f{\text{clk_I/O}}}{2 \cdot N \cdot (1 + OCRnA)}$$
+$$f{OCnA} = \frac{f{\text{clk\I/O}}}{2 \cdot N \cdot (1 + OCRnA)}$$